Using reinforcement learning to autonomously identify sources of error for agents in group missions: Notations

 \section{Notations}

 {\mathop{\rm arg~max}\limits} {\mathop{\rm arg~min}\limits} Let the state space for the agents be ${\bm R}$.
-For instance, for three agents ($j=1,2,3$) on a $xy$-plane with each position, $\left(x_j,y_j\right)$, their state can be specified as ${\bm R}=\left(x_1,y_1,x_2,y_2,x_3,y_3\right)$, that is, the point in the six-dimensional space.
+For instance, given three agents ($j=1,2,3$) situated on a $xy$-plane at positions $\left(x_j,y_j\right)$, their states can be specified as ${\bm R}=\left(x_1,y_1,x_2,y_2,x_3,y_3\right)$; i.e., points in six-dimensional space.
 The state is driven by a command ${\bm g}$ according the operation plan generated in the command base.
-When ${\bm g}$ is made for a given ${\bm R}$, the state is updated depending on which hypothesis $h_l$ is taken, each of which restricts ${\bm R}$ by individual constraint:
+When ${\bm g}$ is assigned to a given ${\bm R}$, the state is updated depending on which hypothesis $h_l$ is taken, each of which restricts ${\bm R}$ by individual constraint:

-The difference,
+The difference

-can then be the measure to evaluate the performance, and thereby distinguish the hypothesizes.
+can then be the measure to evaluate performance, and thereby distinguish between the hypotheses.
 The best operation plan for the distinction should therefore be determined as

-The naive idea to perform the optimization using gradient-based methods is unseccessful because of the sparseness explained in Sec.Introduction; For $\bm{g}$, $D(\bm{g},\bm{R})=0$, the gradient is zero for most of ${\bm R}$ because it is incapable of choosing the next update.
-We, therefore, take reinforcement learning for optimization as an alternative.
+{ The naive idea of performing optimization using gradient-based methods is insufficient owing to the sparseness described in the Introduction; For $\bm{g}$, $D(\bm{g},\bm{R})=0$, the gradient is zero for most of ${\bm R}$ because it is incapable of selecting the next update.
+Accordingly, we employed reinforcement learning as an alternative optimization approach. }

-Reinforcement learning assumes the value function $\rho\left({\bm R},{\bm g}\right)$ which measures the gain by taking the operation ${\bm g}$ for a state ${\bm R}$.
-The leaning optimizes such a decision that maximizes not the temporal $\rho\left({\bm R},{\bm g}\right)$ but the long-standing benefit, $Q\left({\bm R},{\bm g}\right)$, which is the estimate of accumulative gain for future.
-The benefit $Q$ is evaluated in a self-consistent manner (Bellman equation) as,~\cite{2018SUT}
+Reinforcement learning assumes the value function $\rho\left({\bm R},{\bm g}\right)$, which measures the gain by taking the operation ${\bm g}$ for a state ${\bm R}$.
+The leaning process generates a decision that maximizes not the temporal $\rho\left({\bm R},{\bm g}\right)$, but also the long-standing benefit $Q\left({\bm R},{\bm g}\right)$, which is the approximate cumulative future gain.
+The benefit $Q$ is evaluated in a self-consistent manner (Bellman equation), as~\cite{2018SUT}